How Much Does It Cost to Insure an RV?

 Your average RV is both a vehicle and a home on wheels.
 And in the RV world, size matters.
 That’s because the cost of your insurance is partly determined by how big and luxurious your mobile home is.

-RV vehicles are divided into three categories or classes: A, B, and C. The biggest and most luxurious motorhomes are class A. The average RV insurance cost per year for class A motorhomes is around $1,000 to $1,300, but it can go up to $2,000
+RV vehicles are divided into three categories or classes: A, B, and C. The biggest and most luxurious motorhomes are class A. The average RV insurance cost per year for class A motorhomes is around $1,100 to $1,300, but it can go up to $2,500

 Type B encompasses the smallest RVs, including travel trailers and conversion vans.
 Some of these are small enough to be covered by standard vehicle insurance policies, and the rates vary widely depending on multiple other factors.
 As such, it’s difficult to pinpoint an average price.

 Class C are all the vehicles in between.
 The average annual insurance cost for this type of RV starts from $800 to $1,000 but can go higher.
-The model of the vehicle and its age will undoubtedly play a role in the overall RV insurance cost.
+The model of the vehicle and its age will undoubtedly play a role in the overall insurance cost.

 Transportation and a Home

 How often you use your RV definitely affects the price of your insurance.
 People who use RVs as a permanent home have to get additional coverages to get the same level of protection as homeowners.
 That includes medical, personal liability, or loss assessment coverage.
-Anyone who uses an RV as a place of residence for six months or longer every year fits this bill.

 Where You’re From Matters